thiagosindra/higher-resolution-hypothesis/docs/index.md

 ## What This Hypothesis Proposes

 The **Higher-Resolution Hypothesis (HRH)** offers a unified framework for understanding autism as a distinct mode of neural organization rather than a collection of deficits or dysfunctions.
-At its core, the hypothesis proposes that autistic cognition arises from a **Distributed Pathway Model (DPM)** of neural connectivity—an architecture characterized by increased local branching, reduced synaptic pruning, and weaker inhibitory gating during development.
+At its core, the hypothesis proposes that autistic cognition arises from a **Distributed Pathway Model (DPM)** of neural connectivity—an architecture characterized by increased local branching (arising from reduced synaptic pruning combined with ongoing collateral formation and atypical stabilization throughout life) and weaker inhibitory gating during development.

 This architectural difference produces what can be understood as higher-resolution information processing: the autistic brain engages more neurons per stimulus, encodes finer distinctions within sensory and cognitive domains, and maintains richer representational detail.
 This yields both exceptional capabilities—pattern detection, sensory acuity, deep expertise, associative thinking—and significant challenges—sensory overload, decision paralysis, energetic exhaustion, and vulnerability to cascade activation.